jerryhgladinet/docs/admin/source/chapter03.rst

     If checked, in the tenant administrator's management console, the "Storage Manager" will show and allow tenant administrator to mount (attach) external storage.

-    If the cluster administrator is setting it up for the tenant, cluster administrator can take away this privilege.
+    If the cluster administrator is setting it up for the tenant, the cluster administrator can take away this privilege.

 **Disable Active Directory integration**